bao7uo/waf-cookie-fetcher/README.md

 - Exception handling

 #### Potential future features may include:
-- [x] "Test" button to pull in cookies and add them to list
+- [x] "Test" button to pull in cookies and add them to list (IMPLEMENTED)
 - Automatically add demo to session rules and repeater
 - Send target URL to repeater
 - Burp session management configuration profiles (using load/saveConfigAsJson)